Voice Agent

 ### Layer 1: Signal Capture

-Two parallel streams process the caller's audio simultaneously - neither blocks the other.
+Two parallel streams process the caller's audio simultaneously, and neither blocks the other.
 This dual-stream architecture is fundamental: speech recognition and emotion detection are completely independent.
 A failure in one never impacts the other.

-**Emotion Detection** - Parallel audio analysis with zero impact on the voice pipeline.
-Three concurrent models analyze every audio segment on a single persistent connection:
+**Emotion Detection**: parallel audio analysis with zero impact on the voice pipeline.
+Three concurrent models analyze every audio segment:

 | Model | Input | Output | Unique Capabilities |